Dear Clients, Friends and Colleagues

 We are seeing a very active property sector in the UK and Ireland currently and we completed a number of loans in Q4 2020.

 Sancus remains focused on loan origination, supporting both local and national economies and working closely with developers, entrepreneurs and property specialists to meet their funding requirements.

-As always, we are available to talk and answer any queries you may have, please email your relationship manager in the first instance, our staff contact details can be found here.
+As always, we are available to talk and answer any queries you may have, please email your relationship manager in the first instance, here are our staff contact details can be found.